ogatensor/qimendunjia/book/wood/ORGANIZATION.md

 Overall, the repository activity in the `book` folder suggests an ongoing project to document and expand the knowledge base for the Qimen Dunjia system, with the author actively working on adding new content and refining the existing material.

+Huang Ai's Baguazhang Qimen Dunjia System, Book Foundations

+Element	Document Name	Description
+Wood	EMEISHAN.md	Description of Emeishan
+Wood	HYPER_SHURIKEN.md	Overview of Hyper Shuriken Twists Wood	LEI_FA.md	Explanation of Lei Fa Magic
+Wood	MYSTERIOUS_GATES.md	Exploration of Mysterious Gates Wood	PONDER.md	Thoughts and reflections on Pondering Wood	SEQUENTS.md	Analysis of Sequents
+Wood	WU_WEI.md	Discussion on Wu Wei
+Fire	FUTAE_NO_KIWAMI.md	Insights into Futa no Kiwami Fire	REVERSE_TECHNIQUES.md	Techniques for Reversal Fire	RIKUDO_SENJUTSU.md	Understanding Rikudo Senjutsu Fire	SERIOUS_GAMES.md	Serious Games in the context Fire	SNIPERS_AND_SHADOW_CLONES.md	Examination of Snipers and Clones Earth	ACCESSIBILITY_DESIGN.md	Design considerations for Accessibility Earth	DATABASE.md	Overview of Database systems
+Earth	DEFINITIONS.md	Definitions of key terms
+Earth	ESCAPING_TECHNIQUES.md	Techniques for Escaping Earth	MECHANISM_DESIGN.md	Design principles for Mechanisms Earth	PATHWAYS_AND_LANDSCAPES.md	Exploration of Pathways and Landscapes Earth	POLICY_AND_POLITY.md	Discussion on Policy and Polity Earth	PROOF_AND_CONCEPTION.md	Concepts of Proof and Conception Earth	PROTOCOL.md	Explanation of Protocols
+Earth	SEISHITSU_HENKA.md	Understanding Seishitsu Henka Earth	SET_OPERATIONS.md	Operations on Sets
+Earth	SUBSETS.md	Analysis of Subsets
+Earth	THEOREMS.md	Theorems and their implications Earth	VAULTS.md	Insights into Vaults
+Metal	GRAPHEMES.md	Study of Graphemes
+Metal	IMPLICATION.md	Implications of various concepts Metal	INTERSECTIONS.md	Analysis of Intersections
+Metal	LIQUIDITY_SPACE.md	Dynamics of Liquidity Space Metal	NATURAL_DEDUCTION.md	Principles of Natural Deduction Metal	NEGATIVE_XIANGYI.md	Understanding Negative Xiangyi Metal	NINE_PALACE_STEPPING.md	Techniques of Nine Palace Stepping Metal	SIG_SPACE.md	Exploration of Sig Space
+Metal	TAIYIN_XIANGYI.md	Concepts of Taiyin Xiangyi Water	EXPLOIT_DEVELOPMENT.md	Development strategies for Exploits Water	MYRIADS_AND_MERIDIANS.md	Understanding Myriads and Meridians Water	ON_SWORDS_THAT_BREAK.md	Analysis of Swords that Break Water	THE_TALE_OF_THE_HEIKE.md	Exploration of The Tale of the Heike This table provides a visual representation of how your notes are organized by element and the documents you have created so far.
+It can help you see the distribution of content across the different elements and identify any gaps or areas where you may want to expand further.